phkaiser13/PeitchGIT/SECURITY.md

-# Security Policy for phgit
+# Security Policy for ph

-The phgit team and community take the security of our software seriously.
+The ph team and community take the security of our software seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 ## Reporting a Vulnerability